 It isn’t the quickest service in terms of connection speeds, but once connected your query will be handled very quickly, and the reps are pleasant to chat with too.
 The FAQ is decent if you want to solve your own query, and it’s searchable too.

-Based in Ireland, QuinnBet’s Gambling Licence comes to them through FSB Technology (UK) Ltd. The Gambling Commission licence number, should you need it for some reason, is 22201.
+Based in Ireland, QuinnBet hold their own Gambling Licence held by Belbridge Consultancy Limited, also based in IReland.
+The Gambling Commission licence number, should you need it for some reason, is 55971.

 Kilconny, Belturbet, Cavan, Co Cavan, Republic of Ireland.